HamadaFMahdi/contextual-retrieval/README.md

 - **Reranker**: Reranks retrieved chunks using transformer-based models.
 - **VectorStore**: Manages the vector database for embeddings.

-## Documentation

-For detailed documentation, please visit our [documentation site](https://contextual-retrieval.readthedocs.io/).

 ## Contributing

 We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Citation